Ealing parks

 Getting there

-Tube: Perivale (Central Line) is a five-minute walk south down Horsenden Lane South and across the footbridge over the A40.
+• tube: Perivale (Central Line) is a 5-minute walk south down Horsenden Lane South and across the footbridge over the A40

-Parking: There is a car park at the end of Perivale Gardens.
-Car park locking applies - please refer to information at car park gates or to the park opening and closing times.
+• parking: there is a car park at the end of Perivale Gardens.
+Car park is locked at night - please refer to information at car park gates or to the park opening and closing times

 Facilities

-Sport enthusiasts can make use of tennis, football or bowls facilities and golfers can tee-off over on the adjacent Ealing Golf Course.
+Sports enthusiasts can make use of tennis, football or bowls facilities and golfers can tee-off over on the adjacent Ealing Golf Course.
+There are also:

 About the park